Track mileage automatically

 Grey fleet software has to do the opposite.

 Because employees are driving their own cars, you can’t install tracking devices or treat their vehicles as company assets.
-At the same time, the business still needs accurate mileage data to stay compliant, control costs, and avoid overpaying claims.
+At the same time, the business still needs accurate kilometres data to stay compliant, control costs, and avoid overpaying claims.

 In most Australian organisations, grey fleet responsibility is shared rather than centralised: